dbt-labs/docs.getdbt.com/website/docs/guides/databricks-qs.md

     <Lightbox src="/img/databricks_tutorial/images/signup_form.png" title="Sign up for Databricks" />
     </div>

-2. On the next page, select your cloud provider.
-This tutorial uses AWS as the cloud provider but if you use Azure or GCP internally, please choose one of them.
+2. On the next screen, select your cloud provider.
+This tutorial uses AWS as the cloud provider, but if you use Azure or GCP internally, please select your platform.
 The setup process will be similar.
-Do not select the **Get started with Community Edition** option as this will not have the required compute for this guide.
+Do not select the **Get started with Community Edition** option, as this will not provide the required compute for this guide.

         <div style={{maxWidth: '400px'}}>
     <Lightbox src="/img/databricks_tutorial/images/choose_provider.png" title="Choose cloud provider" />